SAP-samples/teched2023-IN264/exercises/ex7/README.md

    Here, you would see the complete messages for the following two integration flows:
    * **SAP SFSF New Hire Onboarding Process Approval Workflow using SAP Build Process Automation - IN264-XXX**
    * **SAP SFSF New Hire Welcome Email with Survey Link - IN264-000**

    <br><img src="/exercises/ex7/images/CI_Monitor_Messages_Filter.png" width=90% height=90%>

 > [!Note]
-> If the status is not reflecting as **Completed** for any of the mentioned integration flow, kindly contact one of the session instructor to troubleshoot.
+> If the status does not reflect as **Completed** for any of the mentioned integration flows, please reach out to one of the session instructors for troubleshooting.